jzw2/rust-capr/docs/main.typ

 - Sound Change is regular
 - Well, probably not that regular
 - Context based sound law changes
+- Also that certain sound changes are universal

 Somehting somthing let's get started with sound laws.